rshdeka/Heart-disease-prediction/README.md

 # Heart disease prediction
-This is a project where I've applied Machine Learning models - Logistic Regression and Random Forest Regressor to predict whether a person is suffering from a heart disease or not.
+This is a project where I've applied 5 Machine Learning models - Logistic Regression, SVM, Random Forest Classifier, XGBoost Classifier, and LightGBM Classifier, alongwith a Deep Learning ANN model to predict whether a person is suffering from a heart disease or not.